Geroldsau Waterfall

 Is it wheelchair accessible?

-Accessibility details are not specified, so it’s advisable to check the official website for current information regarding wheelchair access.
+Accessibility information can vary, so it’s best to check the official website for current details regarding wheelchair access.

 Can I buy tickets online?